Tools4everBV/HelloID-Conn-SA-Full-AD-AccountMove/INFO.md

 # Account Move

 This form moves an AD account to a different container.
-For example, to move an account created in a disabled OU.
+For example, to move an account created in a disabled OU into an enabled OU.

 ## Business Benefits